darauble/bookmark_manager/README.md

 ![Bookmark Manager arranges bookmarks in sevral rows](screenshots/sdrpp-bookmark-manager.png?raw=true "Bookmark Manager arranges bookmarks in sevral rows")

+Bookmarks with UTC and currently not online are greyed out.

 ## Current Features

 (As opposed to original Frequency Manager)